 If you are using social media for marketing in a foreign market, make sure your posts are appropriate and cannot be interpreted in the wrong way, especially as you use a foreign language.
 You can trust Day Translations, Inc. to provide dependable language services for your promotional campaigns in different languages.

 Contact us by telephone at 1-800-969-6853 or by sending us an email at Contact us.
-Our language experts are always eager to provide the solutions you need, from translation to interpreting, website localization, and transcription.
+Our language experts are always eager to provide the solutions you need, from translation to interpreting, website localization, and transcription services.
 We maintain an international network of native speaker language service providers who can cater to your needs 24 hours a day, seven days a week, and 365 days a year.
 Our company serves businesses and organizations across industries in different parts of the world.

 Image Copyright: rawpixel / 123RF Stock Photo